Object Properties panel or property inspector, provides a set of behavior tools for the sound Objects.

 Show acoustic spread

-The acoustic spread is a particle visual surrounding an Object that displays the audio reach of an Object.
+The acoustic spread is a visual surrounding an Object that displays the audio reach.
 Surrounding speakers emit a piece of that sound to create the illusion that part of it exists in that area, this visualization gives the user an idea of how far the Object’s sound output will reach.
+The default spread for new Scenes is 3.

 This is the amount of sharpness, or tightness, in an Object’s aural radius.
 If an Object is placed between two speakers, the volume it plays from each is based on the ratio of distance to the speakers.
 The spread parameter determines how far an Object's sound is played beyond the acoustic size and it will affect how gradually an Object pans between speakers.